 Leeds Wakefield Train

-We offer the cheapest train tickets from Leeds to Wakefield as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Leeds to Wakefield as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 The city of Leeds is located in West Yorkshire and is considered by many to be the cultural, financial and commercial centre of West Yorkshire.
 Historically, Leeds was located in the West Riding of Yorkshire and has grown from a small market town in the valley of the River Aire to become a large urban centre by the middle of the 20th century.
 During the Industrial Revolution Leeds transformed itself into a major industrial centre which was dominated by the wool and flax industries along with iron foundries and printing.